 The Tasting Room

-This two story building has the beautiful tasting area on the first story and an area for events on the second.
+This two-story building has a beautiful tasting area on the first story and a space for events on the second.

-They were setting up for a wedding, so we got a chance to check that out as well, and it looked like an amazing place to get married.
+They were setting up for a wedding, so we got a chance to check that out as well, and it looked like a fantastic place to get married.

 The tasting room also has an exhibit on Kanaye Nagasawa, who was one of the first Japanese winemakers in California.
 He was influential in helping to build the California wine industry that we have today.